Proposals must be submitted online through OCALI Pass, a free online user account.

 We sincerely appreciate the time you take to complete the proposal process.
 Thank you for submitting!

-Notifications will be sent out via email to the primary presenter of each proposal in early June 2022.
+Notifications will be sent out via email to the primary presenter of each proposal in mid-June 2023.
 Please note that due to the significant number of proposals OCALICON receives, not all proposals will be accepted.